-In those who are severely depressed or manic, this fine-tuned system of neuro-signaling goes out of whack.
+In those who are severely depressed or manic, this fine-tuned system of neuro-signaling can go out of whack.
 Either too much or too little of the neurotransmitter is released.

 Or if the reuptake is overly efficient and mops up too many neurotransmitter molecules before they have a chance to bind to receptors.
 It can have a significant impact on mood.

-The primary neurotransmitters that play a role in depression include:
+The primary neurotransmitters that can play a role in depression include:

 Each one of these neurotransmitters can be boosted, or their reuptake affected by nootropic supplements (listed below).